17th Bihar Assembly's inaugural session begins with members taking oath | Politics

 According to the schedule read out by Manjhi, the newly elected 243 members were to be sworn in on the first two days of the session, on November 23 and 24.
 Members representing constituency numbers 1 to 100 would be administerd oath during the first half of Monday, from 11 am to 1 pm, and those representing constituency numbers 101 to 200, including RJD leader Tejashwi Yadav, during the second half, from 2 pm to 4 pm.

 The rest will be administered the oath of office on Tuesday, he said.
-Deputy chief ministers and BJP members Tarkishore Prasad and Renu Devi were the first ones to be sworn in.
+Deputy chief ministers and BJP members Tarkishore Prasad and Renu Devi were the first to take oath.

 Ministers who were administered oath included Vijay Kumar Choudhary, Bijendra Prasad Yadav, Sheela Kumari, Amarendra Pratap Singh, Rampreet Paswan, Ram Surat Kumar.
 Jivesh Kumar was not present in the House when his name was called out.